emilhornlund/E2D/README.md

 - **Operating System:** E2D is supported on Linux, Windows, and macOS.
 - **C++20 Compiler:** E2D requires a compiler that supports the C++20 standard.
 Supported compilers include GNU C++ (GCC), Clang, MinGW, ClangCL and MSVC (Microsoft Visual C++).
 - **CMake 3.22 or higher:** E2D uses CMake as the build system.
 Ensure that you have CMake version 3.22 or higher installed on your system.
 You can download CMake from the [official CMake website](https://cmake.org/download/).
 - **SDL2 Library:** E2D uses the SDL2 library for graphics and input handling.
-SDL2 is already bundled with E2D for Windows and macOS.
-For Linux, make sure you have SDL2 installed on your system.
+SDL2 and its extension libraries are already bundled with E2D for Windows and macOS.
+For Linux, make sure you have SDL2 and the extension libraries (SDL_image and SDL_ttf) installed on your system.
 Installation instructions for SDL2 can be found in the [official SDL2 documentation](https://www.libsdl.org/download-2.0.php).
 - **Doxygen (optional):** If you plan on generating the documentation, Doxygen is required.
 You can install Doxygen using the instructions provided for your specific operating system.

 ### Prerequisites Instructions